-10 Signs you’ve been working in a call centre too long
+10 Obvious signs you’ve been working in a call centre too long

 There is a lot to love about working in a call centre but let’s face it, no one dreamt of working in a call centre when they were growing up.